 Service to others is one way children learn the responsibilities of belonging to a caring community.
 Each classroom participates in service projects during the year, either as a class or in conjunction with all-school projects.
 Students are trained for service on the Altar beginning in fourth grade.
-Middle school students serve as sacristans for our daily masses.
 Children in all grades are given the opportunity to perform one of the ministries as their class prepares their mass.
 A committee of teachers is responsible for the planning and implementation of school service projects each year.